-- There's also something of a Fridge Tear Jerker in the Quirm scenes, that may take several readings to spot: Susan's friends Gloria and Jade aren't treating her with particular care or compassion when they're chatting together.
+** There's also something of a Fridge Tear Jerker in the Quirm scenes, that may take several readings to spot: [[spoiler: Susan's friends Gloria and Jade aren't treating her with particular care or compassion when they're chatting together.
 Even Jade's complaints about how she's being pressured to get married don't invite any concerned glances at Susan, when the troll princess mentions her own father.
-Susan is so closed-off emotionally, she never even told her best friends that her parents had been killed in a coach-crash.
+Susan is so closed-off emotionally, she ''never even told her best friends'' that her parents had been killed in a coach-crash.]]

-- Susan going back to the night her parents were killed.
-Death's line from the opening scene ("Yes.
-I could have done something.")is revealed to be directed at her, as he explains that "There has to be a law" because he can't create life, and then tells her they died instantly without pain as a desperate attempt to make her feel better.
+* Susan going back to the night her parents were killed.
+Death's line from the opening scene ("[[AC:Yes.
+I could have done something]].")is revealed to be directed at her, as he explains that "There has to be a law" because he can't create life, and then tells her they died instantly without pain as a desperate attempt to make her feel better.

-- Try being a serious musician and reading that line.
-Every professional/semi-professional player I know has built some kind of emotional bond with their instrument.
+** Try being a serious musician and reading that line.
+Every professional/semi-professional player has built some kind of emotional bond with their instrument.

-- One word from the animated version.
-One single word, in the middle of a hillarious scene of Death trying (and failing) to get drunk and right before one of the most hillarious bits of the animation.
-One word that leaves me close to tears even writing it down here.
-As Death laments his inability to forget anything, bemoans the fact that he will allways recall absolutely everything and then utters one name:
+* One word from the animated version.
+One single word, in the middle of a hilarious scene of Death trying (and failing) to get drunk and right before one of the most hilarious bits of the animation.
+As Death laments his inability to forget anything, bemoans the fact that he will always recall absolutely everything and then utters one name:

 * "I remember everything.
 Everything.
 Doorknobs.
 The play of sunlight on hair.
 The sound of laughter.
 Footsteps.
 Every little detail.
 As if it only happened yesterday."